 Governmental Individual Funds Financial Statements are presented on a modified accrual basis of accounting with a current financial resource measurement focus.
 This measurement focus concentrates on the fund's resources available for spending currently or in the near future.
 Only transactions and events affecting the fund's current financial resources during the period are reported.
-Similar to the connection between an economic resource measurement focus and full accrual accounting, a current financial resource measurement focus and full accrual basis of accounting.
+Similar to the connection between an economic resource measurement focus and full accrual accounting, a current financial resource measurement focus is inseparable from a modified accrual basis of accounting.
 Under modified accrual accounting, revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the Agency considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.